Education Needed to Become a Psychiatrist

 Psychiatrist Salary and Career Outlook

 The U.S. Bureau of Labor Statistics (BLS) reported in May 2012 that psychiatrists earned median salaries of $173,330 annually.
 In job projections, the BLS does not differentiate psychiatrists from the broader occupations of physicians and surgeons.
-Instead, it predicts a 24% job growth for all surgeons and physicians in the years 2010 through 2020.
+Instead, it predicts an 18% job growth for all surgeons and physicians in the years 2012 through 2022.
 This employment growth is considered faster than average.

 Related to Education to Become a Psychiatrist